 Related: Ale and Compass Breakfast Review

-Plan this on one of your Magic Kingdom days if you aren’t staying near the Grand Floridian but still want to enjoy a meal here.
+If you aren’t staying at the Grand Floridian, plan a meal here on a resort day or when you plan to visit Magic Kingdom since it’s nearby.
 Or you can always take transportation from the resort to whatever park you’re headed to after you finish.

-Kona Cafe is located on the second floor of the Great Ceremonial House at the Polynesian.
-The restaurant serves breakfast, lunch, and dinner.
+Kona Cafe is on the second floor of the Great Ceremonial House at Disney’s Polynesian Village Resort.
+They serve breakfast, lunch, and dinner.

-Kona’s menu offers several well-known menu items like Tonga Toast and Macadamia Nut Pancakes.
+Kona’s menu offers well-known items like Tonga Toast and Macadamia Nut Pancakes.
 I don’t know about you, but I’m getting hungry already just thinking about the pancakes.

-You can expect a hearty meal at Whispering Canyon Cafe along with loads of shenanigans.
+Next on our list of best hotel breakfasts is Whispering Canyon Cafe at Disney’s Wilderness Lodge.
+You can expect a hearty meal and loads of shenanigans at Whispering Canyon Cafe.
 It’s the kind of restaurant where the servers double as actors of sorts.

 Be warned you might get put in jail if you ask for ketchup!
 And remember to mind your manners…or don’t.

-As far as the food goes, that’s usually our main reason for ending up here.
-Plus, it’s at the Wilderness Lodge.
-And we are always looking for an excuse to visit this resort.
+As far as the food goes, that’s usually our main reason for dining here.
+Of course, we’re always looking for an excuse to visit the Wilderness Lodge.

-We’ve had a variety of items here on our different visits.
-But the main event is the all-you-care-to-enjoy skillet-type meals that come with a heapin’ portion of food.
-For example, my last breakfast skillet had several different types of meat, with biscuits and gravy on the side.
+Over the years, we’ve had a variety of items for breakfast at Whispering Canyon Cafe.
+But the main event is the all-you-care-to-enjoy skillet-type meals with a heapin’ portion of food.
+For example, my last breakfast skillet had several meats, eggs, and biscuits with gravy on the side.

 If somehow you run out of food or want more of a favorite item, don’t worry.
-They’ll be glad to bring you as many refills as your heart desires.
+They’ll gladly bring you as many refills as your heart desires.

 Related: Whispering Canyon Cafe Review

-You can’t go wrong with a classic order of Mickey Waffles, but if something more adventurous is calling your name, head straight to Boma and don’t look back!
-Just remember to allow for plenty of time to enjoy the meal!
+But if something more adventurous is calling your name, head straight to Boma, and don’t look back!
+Just remember to allow plenty of time to enjoy the meal!
 There’s so much food!

-Planning a vacation and want to learn more about the Walt Disney World Resorts?
-Then, try these articles to enhance your vacation:
+Are you planning a vacation and want to learn more about the Walt Disney World Resorts?
+Try these other popular articles: